imzqqq/chat/website/spec/content/client-server-api/_index.md

 ##### Stand-alone web (`Web`)

-This is a web page which heavily uses Chat for communication.
+This is a web page which heavily uses Matrix for communication.
-Single-page web apps would be classified as a stand-alone web client, as would multi-page web apps which use Chat on nearly every page.
+Single-page web apps would be classified as a stand-alone web client, as would multi-page web apps which use Matrix on nearly every page.

 ##### Mobile (`Mobile`)

-This is a Chat client specifically designed for consumption on mobile devices.
+This is a Matrix client specifically designed for consumption on mobile devices.
 This is typically a mobile app but need not be so provided the feature set can be reached (e.g. if a mobile site could display push notifications it could be classified as a mobile client).